TischelDota/KVFilesBuilder/README.md

 --------------
 - Drop make_kv.py in your "dota_ugc/game/dota_addons/YOUR_ADDON/scripts/npc/" folder
 - Create a folder for each kv file you want to split (abilities, items or units)
 - Add the subfiles in the folders.
-(Note: They will added in the final final in alphabetical order)
+(Note: They will added in alphabetical order to the output file)
 - Run "python build_kv.py [abilities/items/units/all]"

-**Contaxt: tischeldota@gmail.com**
+**Contact: tischeldota@gmail.com**